lsst/ctn-003/index.md

 While the accuracy of 0.1ms may not be the primary concern, it is worth noting that the motion profiles indicate a mean time tick of 4.06 msec and a standard deviation of 3.57 msec.
 Therefore, a slight deviation from this accuracy level is unlikely to have a significant impact on the overall performance.

 ## Recommendation
 Based on these observations, it is recommended to adopt the Transparent Clock mode for the Moxa.
-This adjustment will be implemented in the moxa1 setting in the near future.

 ## Further tuning
 If a jitter of 0.1 milliseconds becomes a concern, we could further optimize the network by: